smudge/decks/railsconf-2022/slides.md

 <!--
 Okay, so let's get started.

 Hello.
 Welcome.
 I'm Nathan.
 I'm glad to be here.
 A little nervous, too.

 This is actually my first live conference talk.

-I gave one last year, but it was prerecorded, so I spent like a week recording over and over trying to get the perfect take.
-Would definitely not recommend, so I'm more than happy to YOLO this one with you all today.
+I gave one last year, but it was prerecorded, so I spent like a week recording takes over and over trying to get the perfect take.
+Would definitely not recommend that strategy, so I'm happy to do it live with you today.
 -->

 ---